jakwings/node-temp-fs/README.md

 ### tempfs.dir()

 Return the path of a system-provided tempdir.
+The path does not contain trailing path separators.

 ### tempfs.name([options])